brianspiering/cs-110-resources/README.md

 Course Description
 -----

 This course is a general introduction to computing and programming.
-You''ll learn the fundementals of writing software.
+You''ll learn the fundamentals of writing software.
 Along the way, we'll cover: variables, functions, conditionals, control flow, data types, input/output.

 Logistics
 -----